hyphacoop/distributed.press/interviews.md

 # Distributed Press Interviews

-**Distributed Press** is a proposal to build an open-source publishing tool for the distributed web.
-Our approach is to engage communities actively researching the many issues we face in content publishing today to create a tool that prioritizes content authors.
-In particular, we hope to learn from independent media that are practicing alternative publishing models, to investigate if and how the distributed web may augment this ecosystem.

-Find out more at [distributed.press](https://distributed.press) and if you are interested in having a conversation about possible ways we may collaborate, please get in touch!

-## Interview Index

 - [badpennie](#badpennie) - 24 Jan 2020
 - [SoapDog](#SoapDog) - 29 Jan 2020
 - [Emmi Bevensee](#Emmi-Bevensee) - 5 Feb 2020